Antonello Silverini: Career

 Antonello Silverini has worked with Italian and international agencies.

-His illustrations were selected for the 25th Annual American Showcase (in 2002) and for Lürzer's Archive's Special 200 Best Illustrators (in 2007).
-His work appeared in media outlets such as Il Sole 24 Ore and La Repubblica.
+In 2002 Silverini's illustrations were selected for the American Showcase (25th Annual), a curated annual collection recognizing international illustrators.

+In 2007 his work was included in Lürzer's Archive Special – 200 Best Illustrators Worldwide.
+Antonello's illustrations have been published in major Italian newspapers, including Il Sole 24 Ore and La Repubblica.

-In 2012 he designed the artwork for the Rome Film Festival, and created visuals for an animated video that was part of the advertising campaign.
-After illustrating covers for Doris Lessing, Fanucci Editore commissioned Silverini in 2013 to illustrate covers for Philip K. Dick novels as part of its 25th-anniversary celebration.
-He created the promotional poster for Ophelia, a short film by Annarita Zambrano, which was presented at the 66th Cannes Film Festival.
+In 2012 Silverini designed the official artwork for the Rome Film Festival’s promotional campaign, including visuals incorporated into an animated video used in advertising for the festival.
+Silverini further illustrated covers for Nobel laureate Doris Lessing; and in 2013 was commissioned by Fanucci Editore to produce cover art for the publisher’s 25th anniversary editions of Philip K. Dick’s novels.
+Also in 2013, he created the promotional poster for Ophelia, a short film by Annarita Zambrano, which was presented at the 66th Cannes Film Festival.

-In 2015 the Einaudi publishing house selected Silverini, along with Noma Bar and Shout, for the graphic restyling of the Super ET book collection.
-Antonello Silverini also designed the Italian book covers of Ian McEwan's novels.
-He designed the poster for Ascanio Celestini's film Lunga vita alla sposa, presented at the Venice International Film Festival.
+In 2015 the Einaudi publishing house selected Silverini, along with Noma Bar and Shout, for the graphic re-styling of the Super ET book collection.
+Silverini also designed the Italian book covers of Ian McEwan's novels.
+He designed the poster for Ascanio Celestini's 2015 film Lunga vita alla sposa, presented at the Venice International Film Festival.

 In 2016, Silverini was featured in Le eccellenze creative del fumetto e dell'illustrazione di Roma e Lazio, a catalog of cartoonists and illustrators.
-The volume was presented at the Festival international de la bande dessinée d'Angoulême, a comic convention.
+The volume was presented at the Festival International de la bande dessinée d'Angoulême, one of Europe’s significant comics festivals.

 In 2017, Carmelo Occhipinti included Silverini's work in the volume Antonello Silverini.
 Quello che si vede, part of the Monographs series of Horti Hesperidum, published under the patronage of the Department of Literary, Philosophical and Art History of the University of Rome Tor Vergata.

-Silverini teaches graphic art and illustration at the University of Rome Tor Vergata and Accademia di Belle Arti di Roma.
+Silverini is a faculty member in graphic art and illustration at the University of Rome ‘Tor Vergata’ and at the Accademia di Belle Arti di Roma, where he teaches courses in illustration and visual communication.
 Silverini has contributed illustrations to La Lettura, the Sunday supplement of the Corriere della Sera, since its relaunch.